emwhy/selentic-framework/README.md

 ## Setting up Selion Framework

 - Download the latest **selion-framework.jar** file from https://github.com/emwhy/selion-framework/releases/.
 The release also contains ***selion-framework-javadoc.jar*** file that contains detailed documentation.
 When configured, the documentation can be shown right from IDE (such as IntelliJ).
-- Move the file to appropriate location in your project directory (i.e., ./lib).
+- Move the file to appropriate location in a project directory (i.e., ./lib).
 - There are additional packages that Selion depends on.
 Add reference to these packages.
 If you are working with Gradle, add dependencies to **build.gradle.kts** file.
 ```
 dependencies {